digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

 :doc:`Settlement <../getting-started/settlement>` getting-started tutorial.
 Compared to our previous :doc:`Enhanced Transfers <transfer>` tutorial, which demonstrated the "direct" transfer of a holding from sender to receiver (at a single custodian), it delves further into the settlement mechanism with a batch and related instructions.
-This intricate process enables the adjustment of record books across multiple entities and instrument holdings simultaneously.
+This process enables the adjustment of record books across multiple entities and instrument holdings simultaneously.

 In this tutorial, we will limit the complexity by focusing on a single custodian and the transfer of a single instrument.
 The next tutorial will explore the broader scenario involving multiple